qidu919/Min_Duan_CSCI2270_FinalProject/README.md

 How to Run)

 Dependencies) This program should be run with C++11.
+Also, must be run in a terminal.

 System Requirements) This program is made for Linux.